gyorokpeter/puzzle_solutions/aoc/2021/day5.md

 7 1
 ...
 ```
-Finally we concatenate the two lists and check how many times each oint appears:
+Finally we concatenate the two lists and check how many times each point appears:
 ```q
 q)group hp,vp
 0 9| 0 13